Andrija Dragojević: Club career

 Born in Titograd, he played in the youth team of OFK Beograd before making his debut as senior playing on loan with Dinamo Vranje in 2010–11 Serbian First League.
 He then switched to play in same league but on loan at OFK Mladenovac and then with Montenegrin First League side Lovćen.
 He made 3 appearances with OFK Beograd first-team in the first half of the 2012–13 Serbian SuperLiga.
 During the winter break of the 2013–14 season he left OFK Beograd and joined Lovćen permanently.

-On 13 February 2014, Dragojević signed a one and a half year contract with Velež Mostar playing in the Bosnian Premier League.
-On 30 August 2015, Dragojević moved clubs again but this time to Albanian Superliga club Vllaznia Shkodër.
+On 13 February 2014, Dragojević signed a one-and-a-half-year contract with Velež Mostar playing in the Bosnian Premier League.
+On 30 August 2015, Dragojević moved clubs again but this time to Albanian Superliga club Vllaznia.

 On 14 February 2018, Dragojević signed for Armenian Premier League club FC Alashkert.
 On 1 March Alashkert announced that Dragojević had moved to fellow Armenian Premier League club Ararat Yerevan on loan for the remainder of the season.

 On 24 June 2018, FC Pyunik announced the signing of Dragojević.
 On 5 August 2020, Dragojević left Pyunik by mutual consent.

+On 26 June 2025, Urartu announced the signing of Dragojević.